Rainy Friday forecast — tackle it with these activities - NewsBreak

 Catch a movie: Not feeling the need to go all-out?
 A movie or other indoor entertainment can be a great down-day activity, letting you relax and be ready to seize the day when the clouds finally decide to part.

-Along with rain Friday, here’s the rest of the four-day forecast for Blackstone:
+Along with a rainy Friday, here’s the rest of the four-day forecast for Holly Ridge:

 Friday, October 22